erikosmundsen/post-quantum-iot-gateway/README.md

     sudo systemctl restart mosquitto
     ```

+6. Flash the Arduino or ESP32 (if using the serial node)

+The firmware is located in:

+firmware/arduino_dht_sensor/arduino_dht_sensor.ino

+Open it in the Arduino IDE and upload it to your board.
+The sensor should be wired with the DATA pin on D2.
+Once flashed, connect the board to the Pi with USB.

-6. Start the FastAPI backend:
+7. Start the FastAPI backend:

     ```
     export $(grep -v '^#' configs/api_portable.env | xargs -d '\n')